Azure/Hadoop-Migrations/docs/storm/migration-approach.md

 ![image](https://user-images.githubusercontent.com/7907123/123607371-1f327e80-d7fe-11eb-95ed-3abdb09de812.png)

 3. Start consuming on the new Spark cluster.
-Start streaming data from a newly deployed HDInsight 4.0 Spark cluster.
+Start streaming data from a newly deployed Spark cluster.
 At this time, the process is taken over by consuming from the latest Kafka offset.

 ![image](https://user-images.githubusercontent.com/7907123/123608900-7b49d280-d7ff-11eb-95c1-eee2afe28b26.png)